-Part Two: Literature, Criticism/Theory, Media (Three Hours)
+Part Two: Literature, Criticism/Theory/History, Media (Three Hours)

 The second part, lasting three hours, is based on a reading list approved by the examining committee.
 The list must be approved at least four weeks prior to the examination; ideally, reading lists should be prepared by the candidate gradually and more or less continuously as courses are completed.
 In devising the list, the student should observe the following:

 - The list should consist of whole works, substantial parts of whole works, or groups of work, and collectively total at lesat 25-30 texts from a diversity of authors and/or genres.

 - The authors should be chosen from the three following categories, with some representation for each one: